 a capital plan identifying future planned capital projects and the amounts held in reserve for such projects;

-(c) for all schools chartered before February 2011, a recruitment and retention plan for school year 2011-2012 shall be submitted that meets the requirements of M.G.L. c.
-71, § 89.

-(d) a report on the school's implementation of its recruitment and retention plan;
+a report on the school’s implementation of its recruitment and retention plan for the relevant year;

-(e) an updated recruitment and retention plan for the upcoming school year;
+an updated recruitment and retention plan for the upcoming school year that complies with guidelines issued by the Department;

-(f) projections of income and expenses for the upcoming school year;
+projections of income and expenses for the upcoming school year;

-(g) discussion of progress made toward achievement of the goals of the charter and accountability plan;
+discussion of progress made toward achievement of the goals of the charter and accountability plan;

-(h) evidence that the charter school is developing or has provided models for replication and best practices in education; and
+evidence that the charter school is developing or has provided models for replication and best practices in education; and

-(i) such other information as the Board may require in guidelines.
+such other information as the Board may require in guidelines.

-Site Visits.
-The Department may send evaluation teams to visit each charter school on an annual or as-needed basis to corroborate and augment the information provided in the annual report in accordance with guidelines issued by the Department.
+Site Visits: The Department may send evaluation teams to visit each charter school on an annual or on an as-needed basis to corroborate and augment the information provided in the annual report.
+The Department may conduct other site visits as necessary.
 Site visit teams may also gather any other evidence relevant to the school's performance.
-The written reports from these site visits shall become part of the charter school's record, along with any written addendum that the school wishes to submit in response to a report.
+The written reports from these site visits shall become part of the charter school's record, along with any response that the school submits.

-Financial Audits.
-In accordance with M.G.L. c.
-71, § 89, each charter school shall have an independent audit conducted of its accounts, consistent with generally accepted auditing principles, and consistent with any guidelines the Department may issue.
-Audits shall be filed annually by November 1st with the Department and the State Auditor.
+Financial Audits: In accordance with M.G.L. c.
+71, § 89, every charter school shall have an independent audit conducted of its accounts, consistent with generally accepted government auditing standards and any guidelines issued by the Department.
+Audits shall be filed annually by November 1 with the Department and the Office of the State Auditor.
+Districts are required to assist Horace Mann charter schools to the fullest extent possible in providing them in a timely fashion with the financial, payroll, and personnel records required for a complete audit.
+A network, as defined by 603 CMR 1.00, may submit a combined annual independent audit report, provided that each entities’ financials are discretely presented within the audit report to ensure that it complies with M.G.L. c.
+71, § 89; 603 CMR 1.00; and any guidelines issued by the Department.

+End of Year Financial Report: Every charter school shall submit an end of year financial report based on audited financial figures in accordance with guidelines issued by the Department.
-Enrollment Reports.
-Each charter school shall (5) conclude its principal enrollment process no later than March 15th of each year, and shall file a pre-enrollment report annually with the Department in accordance with deadlines established by the Department.
-The Department will report to districts the aggregate number of students who are anticipated to attend charter schools during the upcoming school year from their districts and the total enrollment for each charter school.
-No charter school shall receive tuition payments that exceed the total enrollment for that charter school as it was reported to the Department in pre-enrollment.
-In their pre-enrollment reports, charter schools must notify the Department of:

-the school's total enrollment for the subsequent academic year;
+(5) Enrollment Reports: Every charter school shall file a pre-enrollment report annually in accordance with deadlines established by the Department.
+Every charter school must keep accurate records related to enrollment including, but not limited to, applications for admission, the lottery process, and wait lists.
+The Department will report to districts the aggregate number of students who are selected for admission for the upcoming school year from their districts and the total enrollment for each charter school.
+No charter school shall receive tuition payments that exceed the total enrollment for that charter school as it was reported to the Department in the school’s pre-enrollment report.
+In their pre-enrollment reports, charter schools must notify the Department of: the school's total enrollment for the subsequent academic year; and

-the projected number of students, by grade, to be enrolled in the charter school from each sending district for the subsequent academic year; and
+the projected number of students selected for admission, by grade and district of residence, for the subsequent academic year.

+Waitlist Reports: In accordance with M.G.L. c.
+71, § 89 (n); 603 CMR 1.05; and any guidelines established by the Department, every charter school shall submit to the Department, no later than June 1, the list of students who entered the lottery but did not gain admission.
+The information provided must include, but is not limited to, students’ names (first, middle, last), dates of birth, towns of residence, and grades.
+Every charter school must update this waitlist data as required by the Department.